robotics-erlangen/framework/docs/tournament-setup.md

 ## Divisions
 Ra detects divisions based on the geometry of the field.
-Make sure (TODO: insert file here) is updated with the correct field sizes for division A and B
+Make sure config/division-dimensions.txt is updated with the correct field sizes for division A and B

 ## System Delay
 TODO: I have no idea.
 Apearantly it does something, but we don't know where to insert it